 Many of us aren't comfortable with our emotions.
 So we've learned to push them away, so we don't have to feel or think about them.

 Feeling your emotions physically is relevant to your overall health!

-It’s necessary to living your best, healthiest, and happiest life.
+It's necessary to live your best, healthiest, and happiest life.

 We need to process and experience our feelings to live fully.

 What is an ideal life, you might be asking?

 An ideal life is when we feel good about ourselves, have healthy relationships, and manage day-to-day stress with relative ease.